Azarjoe/titannium/README.md

 Nginx Proxy Manager handles SSL certificate generation and renewal (Let's Encrypt), HTTP to HTTPS redirection, and proxy host configuration through a UI — reducing operational overhead significantly.

 That said, NPM abstracts too much for complex production environments.
 In an enterprise context, direct Nginx or Traefik configuration would give finer control over headers, routing rules and rate limiting.
 NPM is the right tool for this scale.

+---

+### Why Grafana + Prometheus over Uptime Kuma alone?

+Uptime Kuma answers one question: is the service up or down?

+Grafana + Prometheus answer a different set of questions: how much CPU is the service consuming, is memory usage trending upward over time, is disk space running out?

+Prometheus scrapes metrics from Node Exporter every 15 seconds and stores them for 15 days.
+Grafana queries Prometheus and renders the data into dashboards.
+The two tools are decoupled — Prometheus collects regardless of whether Grafana is running, and Grafana can query multiple datasources beyond Prometheus.

+This mirrors the observability stack used in most production cloud environments.